About this group

 Travel insurance for pancreatic cancer

 There is a range of pancreatic cancers, including ampullary cancer and lymphoma.
-The ease of getting travel insurance will depend on the stage and severity of the condition.
+Our travel insurance will cover all of them.

 Pancreatic cancer has one of the worst survival rates of the 21 most common cancers.
 For terminal conditions, it's worth reading the advice in the section above.

-Our travel insurance aims to make the process of getting a quote and going abroad much simpler.
-Join this group to be the first to hear about any updates.
+Our travel insurance makes the process of getting a quote and going abroad much simpler.

 The charity Macmillan doesn't have its own travel insurance but does offer advice on where people affected by cancer can go for holiday cover.